LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

    # Cloud Foundry's Spark databases can only provide up to four connections
    spring.datasource.tomcat.max-active = 4

-The first property is ``spring.jpa.hibernate.ddl-auto``, which we’ll change to ``none``.
+The first property is ``spring.jpa.hibernate.ddl-auto``, which we'll change to ``none``.
 Previously, we let Hibernate manage our database - creating and updating tables as our model classes change.
 This is great for testing, as it allows us to add and change our database schema